jonlanglet/DTA/README.md

 5. Optional: Compile and install the DTA [Reporter](Reporter/).

 ## Runtime
 Once the DTA testbed is successfully set up, running it is relatively straightforward.
+We provide a set of automation scripts that could be useful, as well as a brief guide on how to do it manually.

-### Using the DTA manager (easy)
+### Using the DTA manager (automated)
 The DTA manager automates starting DTA and performing simple tests.
 Follow the guide in [Manager/](Manager/).